htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 ### Google AIY voice hat

 After giving up on the Audio Injector Zero + Amp solution, I tried a different route: Drive the speaker directly with the Google AIY voice bonnet hat.
-Because the Google AIY sound card doesn’t provide an easy way to set up on a plain raspbian, I just got their distro and started from there.
+Because the Google AIY sound card doesn't provide an easy way to set up on a plain raspbian, I just got their distro and started from there.

 The speaker was hum-free after switching to the Google AIY soundcard.
 The tradeoff was that the Google Voice Bonnet V2 sound card made the stack quite a bit thicker.
-It has a female row of pins soldered on it, so I couldn’t solder it directly on top of the Pi Zero.
+It has a female row of pins soldered on it, so I couldn't solder it directly on top of the Pi Zero.

 ![Sound cards](/assets/posts-images/fake-radio-hack/sound-cards.jpg)